FayVik/Image-uploader/README.md

 # Image Uploader

-It was a cool project to work on.
-Due at first, I thought it was going to be difficult but I found it fun and I learned a lot while working on it.
+It was a cool project to work on. though at first, I thought it was going to be difficult but I found it fun and I learned a lot while working on it.

 # Technologies:
 I used firebase storage as my server